nmashchenko/HackathonNovember/README.md

 ## Awards
 Awarded in 2 nominations:
-🏆 Develop a program/tool that creates a virtual marketplace and facilitates a safe in-person candy exchange.
+🏆 Develop a program/tool that creates a virtual marketplace and facilitates a safe in-person candy exchange. <br>

-🏆 Best overall - Hackathon winners!
+🏆 Best overall - Hackathon winners! <br>